Rahul0598/blog-source/content/posts/I507/index.md

 </audio>
 </div>

-I combined the step count from the Samsung Health app and the sleep duration from the Sleep as Android app, to understand why I snored on 27th as I don't generally snore.
+I combined the step count from the Samsung Health app and the sleep duration from the Sleep as Android app, to understand why I snored on 27th as I don't generally snore.[[5]](#5)

 {{< image src="sleep-activity-link.png" alt="Graph showing the correlation between step count and sleep duration.
 Higher the step count, longer the sleep duration." caption="Higher the step count, longer the sleep duration." width="800">}}

 From the graph, we can see the dip in sleep duration on the 25th and the 26th when I slept for ~4 hours combined.
 So, it makes sense that I was knocked out when I finally slept on the night of 27th.

 The phone also picked up some weird beeping noise in the past two-three days.
-It is something that requires a deeper investigation.
+It is something that requires a *deeper investigation*.

 <div class="container">
 <audio controls style="width: 50%;">